lhlee99/First-Node-app/README.md

 # First-Node-app
-A test for node js.
-Nothing is implemented.
+A test app for learning node js.
+Almost nothing is implemented yet.